mattyleo/restaurant-review/README.md

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` on main.js and restaurant_info.js with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

-## Service Worker:

-I want thanks **Matt Gaunt** for his fantastic article that help me on the creation of the [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/)